 Need guidance on deciding which program will best prepare you for your future?
 Unsure of which courses you need to register in?
 Each student is paired with a faculty advisor who can help you navigate your academic career.

 Join or start a club, write for the campus newspaper, or find a volunteer opportunity.
-Interested in student leadership?
-Become a Student Navigator or Residence Assistant.
+Interested in student government?
+Talk to the TKUSA executive committee.

-Everyone needs a leg up sometimes.
-Writing support, tutoring, university skills classes, and more are available to students through the Centre for Teaching and Learning.
+Support is here when you need it.
+Writing help, tutoring, accessibility services, and more are available to students through the Centre for Teaching and Learning.